 LEARN TO explore

-Accessing the AURIN Data Provider via PYTHON
+Accessing the AURIN API via PYTHON

-This tutorial is also available on the following GitHub repository: GitHub – AURIN-OFFICE/training
+This tutorial is also available on the following GitHub repository:

-Tutorial goals:
+Tutorial Goals

 In this tutorial, our goal is to use a Python script to connect to the ADP and download a dataset.
 You will learn how to:

-1. Choose between different Python environments
+Choose between different Python environments

-2. Install related Python packages
+Install related Python packages

-4. Interact with the ADP
+Interact with the AURIN API

-1. Setup connection parameters
+a.
+Setup connection parameter

-1. Choose between Different Python Environments
+1. Choose Between Different Python Environments

 Python is a free and open-source high-level, interpreted, general-purpose programming language.
 It is widely used in data science and has become a very powerful tool for data analysts from all disciplines, from economics to ecology and geography.
 The geographic information system (GIS) capabilities of Python have developed significantly over the last decade.